-This case is important to mention since the reflector, Γ_1 , is not in the tree of the devices between the CM and the CMTS, but includes devices that are downstream from the CM feeder tap location.
+This case is important to mention since the reflector, $\Gamma_1$ , is not in the tree of the devices between the CM and the CMTS, but includes devices that are downstream from the CM feeder tap location.
 This phenomenon, as mentioned earlier, is more noticeable at the high value feeder tap, because as the feeder tap value decreases, the amplitude difference between the desired signal and the micro-reflection increases.
-If both the 23 dB feeder tap and the 11 dB feeder tap had 35 dB tap-port-to-output-port isolation, there would be 12 dB greater separation between desired and the micro-reflection is near the amplifier followed by a long length of cable, where the 11 dB feeder tap is found near the end of the cable so the cable length for the 11 dB feeder tap is shorter and the micro-reflection delay characteristic is correspondingly less.
+If both the 23 dB feeder tap and the 11 dB feeder tap had 35 dB tap-port-to-output-port isolation, there would be 12 dB greater separation between desired and the micro-reflection signal.
+Additionally, the 23 dB feeder tap location is near the amplifier followed by a long length of cable, where the 11 dB feeder tap is found near the end of the cable so the cable length for the 11 dB feeder tap is shorter and the micro-reflection delay characteristic is correspondingly less.